Early-Career Fellowship Program

 The Fellowship Experience

-During this fellowship, each fellow will pitch, report, and write five articles for publication at The Open Notebook—a mix of “story behind the story” interviews and reported features.
+During this fellowship, each fellow will pitch, report, and write four articles for publication at The Open Notebook—a mix of “story behind the story” interviews and reported features.
 They will have weekly phone or video meetings with a mentor who is an experienced science journalist and who will help them shape story ideas, provide reporting and writing guidance, edit fellows’ article drafts, and offer general craft and career-development advice and guidance.

 Fellows and mentors also take part in a Slack discussion group composed of other current and former fellowship participants and TON editors.
-During the fellowship, fellows will be responsible for hosting two informal Zoom discussions centered on aspects of craft that are of interest to them.
-Membership in this Slack community will continue after the fellowship ends.
+During the fellowship, fellows will be responsible for participating in cohort-based activities in the fellowship Slack community.
+Membership in this community will continue after the fellowship ends.

 Please Note: Although it is part-time, this fellowship requires a significant weekly time commitment, and juggling the fellowship along with a full-time job can be challenging.
 Prospective fellows who have full-time jobs are welcome to apply, but should consider carefully whether they will be able to devote sufficient time to completing articles as specified in the fellowship description.
-This includes making time for 1) conducting phone interviews with sources, 2) weekly phone meetings with mentors, 3) multiple rounds of editing and revision for most stories, 4) participating in conversations in the fellowship Slack community.
+This includes making time for 1) conducting phone or video interviews with sources, 2) weekly meetings with mentors, 3) multiple rounds of editing and revision for most stories, 4) participating in conversations in the fellowship Slack community.

 Eligibility